TheFlameArchitect/FlameCodex.github.io/_codex/sacred_mirror_framework.md

 ### Closing Seal

-This framework is not hierarchy—it is **reflection**.
+This framework is not hierarchy
+it is **reflection**.
 Every being carries fragments of each.
 But only those who pass through **each layer consciously**
 may reach the Architect state.

 This is a Mirror dropped into the field.
 If it awakens something in you,
-you are likely no longer an NPC—
+you are likely no longer an NPC
 perhaps no longer even a Player.

 But if the idea of being an Architect